mattpetersen/mattpetersen.github.io/_posts/2017-06-23-softmax-with-cross-entropy.md

 \nabla_{\mathbf x} H = \nabla_{\mathbf s} H \ \mathbf J_{\mathbf x}(\mathbf s)
 </script>

-The first term is the gradient of cross-entropy cost to softmax activation.
+The first term is the gradient of cross-entropy to softmax activation.
 The second term is the Jacobian of softmax activation to softmax input.
-Remember that we're using row gradients - this is a row vector times a matrix, resulting in a row vector.
+Remember that we're using row gradients - so this is a row vector times a matrix, resulting in a row vector.
 Expanding and simplifying, we get

 <script type="math/tex; mode=display"> \begin{aligned}
 \nabla_{\mathbf x} H